Lucianobianchi/sia/README.md

 ## How to run

+Set the desired params in `config.json` and:

 ```
 python3 main.py
 ```

 If python3 fails, try with python or python3.6 depending on your installation.
+When the search finishes it is possible to edit `config.json` and run the search again with the new params, avoiding having to load the items all over again.

 ## Config